classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 # IB DP Computer Science Pseudocode Workflow

-Two solutions to execute IB Pseudocode with Repl.it and/or Jupyter Lab.
+Three solutions to execute IB Pseudocode with Repl.it and/or Jupyter Lab and/or the command line.

 ## Quickstart